aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

 ``--json FILE``
 ---------------

-    Among the Scancode Output Formats, ``json`` is the most important one, and is recommended over others.
+    Among the ScanCode Output Formats, ``json`` is the most important one, and is recommended over others.
 Scancode Workbench and other applications that use Scancode Result data as input accept only the ``json`` format.